-Former Athletic Director of the University of Texas
+Former Athletic Director, the University of Texas

 Deloss Dodds is one of the most accomplished college sports executives in the country, with an athletic career spanning five decades.